dgmike/dgeco/README.md

 # DGEco

 A simple store writen in PHP 7+.
+It uses PagSeguro as payment gateway.

 ![dgeco](screenshot.png)